cloudposse/atmos/website/docs/integrations/github-actions/component-updater.md

 ```

 6. Generate a new private key [following the GitHub documentation](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps#generating-private-keys).
 7. Finally, save both the App ID and the new private key as secrets for GitHub Actions with `ATMOS_APP_ID` and `ATMOS_PRIVATE_KEY` respectively.
+Note, if using GitHub Enterprise, we recommend using "GitHub Environments" to scope the Secrets to protected branches.
+If that's not available, use repository-scoped GitHub Secrets instead.

 ### Using GitHub Environments